 And when it shows, in the best case, Machiavellians come across as shrewd, but a bit shifty.
-And in the worst case, they come across as people you should not be close with.
+And in the worst case, they come across as people you should actively avoid.

 Of course, it’s also possible you execute the Machiavellian approach to perfection and only end up maximizing your gains.

-And that’s where the values and ethics arguments kick in.
+And that’s where the values and ethics discussion begins.

 This website is about telling you the truth first and foremost.

-However, in some cases, it can be fair game.
+However, in several cases, it can be fair game.

 And then you can go through life knowing that your heart and mind are in the right place.